SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: CPT Quality Filter

 \section{CPT Quality Filter}

-We randomly select 50k samples from our 700k CPT data.
-These selected samples are then scored using the Llama3-70B model.
+We randomly select 50k samples from our CPT data.
+These selected samples are then scored using the Llama3-70B-Instruct model.
 The prompt utilized for this scoring process is as follows:

 \begin{prompt}{Prompt for CPT Data Quality Labelling} Below is an extract from a textbook.
 Evaluate whether the text has a high educational value and could be useful in an educational setting for teaching from primary school to grade school levels using the additive 5-point scoring system described below.
 Points are accumulated based on the satisfaction of each criterion: \\